 Just having such a huge and unorganized amount of data is insignificant unless you can use it to draw conclusions or make important decisions.

-You may even use the data to find measures of central tendency such as the average, the mode, or the median.
+In descriptive statistics, you will also use the data to find measures of central tendency such as the average, the mode, or the median and measures of dispersion such as the range or the standard deviation.
 This is what descriptive statistics is about.

 Summary and definition of descriptive statistics